nsioulas/MHDTurbPy/README.md

 # MHDTurbPy
-A collection of functions for downloading, cleaning, and analyzing data from the Parker Solar Probe, Solar Orbiter, Helios, and Ulysses missions.
+A collection of functions for downloading, cleaning, and analyzing data from:
+ - Parker Solar Probe
+ - Solar Orbiter
+ - Helios
+ - Ulysses missions.

 Additional functions and documentation will be added soon.

  I welcome contributions to this repository!